stephenstuder/reformatting-accessibility-seo-friendly/README.md

 * Moved the large image from css to html using an img tag for better code readability
 * Fixed a broken menu scroll by adding a missing id to the associated content
 * Added meta description and viewport for SEO purposes, also added a descriptive title
-* Renamed css classes to describe what they with the next programmer in mind
+* Renamed css classes to describe what they do with the next programmer in mind
 * I read that rem is more accessible than px for fonts so i converted all font-sizes to rem.

 ## Stylistic Changes :art: